 Geotechnical Resources.
 Under the proposed project, implementation of standard erosion control measures, BMPs, and proper drainage controls would reduce potentially significant geotechnical impacts to a less-than-significant level.
-Under the Alternative On-Campus Site 2, similar geotechnical best management practices would be necessary.
+Under the Alternative On-Campus Site 2, similar impacts would result and similar geotechnical best management practices would be necessary because both sites are previously developed with parking lots.
 However, because there would be less construction on steep, undeveloped hillsides, this alternative would likely result in less soil and erosion hazards compared to the development of the proposed project on an undeveloped steep hillside.